Jimmynycu/argus-code/README.md

 Split each downloaded video into 10-second clips.
 The start and end frames of each clip are specified in [`process_data/clips_info.jsonl`](process_data/clips_info.jsonl).

+As described in the supplementary material, our data processing pipeline consists of the following steps:
+1. Format Filtering.
+We first sample frames and compute the horizontal image gradient along the 180° boundary to verify whether the frame is 360°.
+We also compute the vertical gradient at the image center to remove videos that are split into two halves.
+2. Intra-frame Filtering.
+To detect improperly formatted videos, we compute LPIPS between the left and right halves to filter out 180° videos, and between the top and bottom halves to filter incorrectly formatted 360° videos.
+3. Inter-frame Filtering.
+To ensure temporal dynamics, we sample frames at random intervals and compute pixel variance.
+Static videos with minimal inter-frame variation are discarded.
+Videos with excessive black pixels are also removed.
+4. Clip-level filtering.
+We divide videos into 10-second clips and further filter them by (i) low optical flow magnitude using RAFT, (ii) shot boundary detection with TransNet-v2, and (iii) text detection with DPText-DETR applied to unwrapped perspective views.
+All these operations are performed on six 90° FoV projections of each video.

+We provide sample scripts in [`process_data/pipeline`](process_data/pipeline) to run the data processing pipeline for the first three steps.

 ### 3. Training Clip Selection

 The clips used for training are listed in two files: